slatch05/slatch05/README.md

 - I’m currently learning and growing as a full-stack developer.
 - I have a strong foundation in software development and enjoy working with both frontend and backend technologies.
 - I thrive on turning ideas into reality and constantly challenge myself to improve.
-- Outside of tech, I enjoy exploring new places, connecting with diverse cultures, and spending time with family.
+- Outside of tech, I love exploring new places, learning about different cultures, and drawing inspiration from travel and family connections.

-## 🔧 What I Do
-- **Full-Stack Development**: Building applications that solve real-world problems.
-- **Problem-Solving**: Tackling challenges with creative and efficient solutions.
-- **Team Collaboration**: Working together using agile methods to achieve great results.
+## 💼 Projects
+- **Biteshare**: A web app designed to bring people together through food sharing.
+Users can connect, share meals, and interact via a static messaging system built with basic CRUD operations.
+Developed using **TypeScript**, **React**, **Node.js**, **Express**, and **SQLite3**.
+- **GameHub**: A user-friendly platform for exploring and playing mini-games.
+Features include seamless navigation and an integrated chat system to connect players.
+Built to foster interaction and entertainment.

 ## 🌟 What Sets Me Apart